 “Generations to come, it may well be, will scarcely believe that such a man as this one ever in flesh and blood walked upon this Earth.” – Einstein

-As regular readers will know, Gandhi is one of my all-time heroes and I have written a number of key articles about his life and his message.
+Mahatma Gandhi is one of my all-time heroes and I have written a number of key articles about his life and his message.

-Indeed, this post about lessons in life from a 140 year old man is one of the most popular posts on my blog.
+This post about lessons in life from a 140 year old man is one of the most popular posts on my blog.

 Do also check out the following 3 posts:

 Being a keen and ardent student of people, I have always being intrigued by what makes a “Gandhi” a Gandhi?